Can you skip Louvre in Paris, Prado in Madrid or MoMa in NYC?

 Like an old photo hidden in a book, Museo Pelagalli is a place to relive the past and bring back forgotten emotions.

 A visit to this museum is a dive into the past, accompanied by sound, images and objects that have made the history of music, cinema, TV and radio.
-Inside you can find over 2000 original and working items ready to amaze those who enter into this temple of communication.
+Inside you can find over 2000 original and working items ready to amaze those who enter this temple of communication.

 Everything is described in a unique way by Gianni Pelagalli, founder and owner of the museum.
 He entertains with all his passion for the exhibit, making the visit interactive and fun.